pxp888/passcodes/README.md

 The user can select a record by clicking on it, or by using the up and down arrow keys.
 The details of the selected record are shown in the details view.

+### Account Management

+Only two actions are available to the user for account management.
+The user can change their master password, or they can delete their account.

+To change their password the user must enter the current password, and the enter the new password twice.
+After that they must confirm that they want this change.

+This requires that all entries are decrypted and re-encrypted using the new password.
+So the user is actually deleted from the database, and then re-added with the new password and all entries re-encrypted with the new password.

+To delete their account the user must enter their current password twice, and then confirm that this is a desired action.
+At that point the user and all their entries are deleted from the database, and the application returns to the login screen.

 ## Interface classes

 ~~~mermaid